opensource-compliance-gh/plus-messenger-gpl/README.md

 ## 14.5 The pattern

-Four actions, four venues, one working day.
-An account deleted before its post cleared moderation.
-A board member declaring the report bot output two minutes later, on another project's tracker.
-A complaint about that deletion closed in eighty seconds.
-A Code of Conduct report closed as a duplicate by the person it named.
-A forum thread closed and its citations removed.
+Everything in this chapter happened between 03:47 and 14:54 UTC on 2 September 2026.
+The forum account was deleted before its post cleared moderation, and two minutes later a board member was on another project's tracker describing the report as bot output.
+The complaint about that deletion was closed eighty seconds after it was answered, and the conduct report naming him was closed as a duplicate by the same person who had closed the first one.
+That afternoon a forum moderator removed the citations from the remaining public copy and closed the thread.

-No coordination is alleged and none is evidenced.
-Each action was somebody applying a rule: a spam heuristic, an off-topic rule, duplicate triage, a jurisdiction rule.
-Every one defensible on its own.

-What no cited response did, at any point and on any platform, was identify a specific error in the evidence.
-Not one quoted a hash, a commit, a date or a line of the licence and said it was wrong.
-The distributor was left undisturbed throughout.
+Each of those was somebody applying a rule they were entitled to apply, and no coordination between them is alleged or evidenced.
+What none of them did was engage with the evidence.
+Across four venues and a full working day, no response quoted a hash, a commit, a date or a line of the licence and said it was wrong, and the distributor was left undisturbed throughout.

 ---